 At the functional core of any HVAC system design is the necessity to move heat in to or out of the system.
 Mechanical condensers, heat pumps, and evaporative cooling towers all serve the same purpose of moving heat from inside of the system to outside of the system or vice versa.
 The energy it takes to move heat in and out of the system, as well as the energy contained in the heat itself is effectively lost as most designs have little to no ability to capture the waste heat energy removed from the system for use when needed.
 This is the economical, environmental and efficiency argument for thermal energy storage systems.
 Such systems are designed to capture, store, and make available the energy contained in waste heat.
 DARCO has designed, constructed, and delivered several systems that take advantage of waste heat generation.
 These systems are designed to store heat removed from the system in the form of hot water stored in large, DARCO spec, direct bury fiberglass tanks.
 The stored hot water is then available as heat energy to be moved back into the system as needed.

-The following two examples are indicative of the type of system that DARCO has years of experience with.
+The following two examples are indicative of the type of systems with which DARCO has some experience.
 Please see our website for additional information on products and applications as well as contact information for our sales and technical team.

 Example #1 – Rural Public High School in NW United States